Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Introduction

 \section{Introduction}

-While deep generative models based on generative adversarial networks (GANs) and variational autoencoders (VAEs) produce state of the art results showing impressive results on mega-pixel images, they do not have the ability to obtain exact likelihood estimates.
-To address this need, flow based approaches such as real NVP \cite{dinh2016density} and invertible residual networks \cite{behrmann2019invertible} have been proposed.
-However, flow-based models are still limited in their modeling capabilities as compared to GANs and VAEs.
-This paper focuses on improving the modeling capability of these models through incorporation of self-attention in them.
+While deep generative models based on generative adversarial networks (GANs) and variational autoencoders (VAEs) produce state-of-the-art results showing impressive results on megapixel images, they do not have the ability to obtain exact likelihood estimates.
+To address this need, flow-based approaches such as real NVP \cite{dinh2016density} and invertible residual networks \cite{behrmann2019invertible} have been proposed.
+However, flow-based models are still limited in their modelling capabilities as compared to GANs and VAEs.
+This paper focuses on improving the modelling capability of these models through the incorporation of self-attention in them.
 For this purpose, a sub-category of flow-based generative models called contractive flows \cite{rezende2015variational} is leveraged.

-The challenge in obtaining effective mappings from a \textit{simple} latent space representation to a \textit{complex} target distribution lies in maintaining the constraints for a valid normalizing flow: (a) invertibility of the transformation function, and, (b) the tractable computation of the log-determinant of the Jacobian of the transformation function.
-Unfortunately, attention in normalizing flows can't be naively incorporated while satisfying the above constraints.
-In this paper, we show that a category of flow-based models, called contractive flows, can be effectively leveraged for incorporating attention while addressing the above needs.
-Such models, called Attentive Contractive Flows (ACF) are demonstrated to have faster convergence during training, better modeling capability as well as better resilience to noise in the input data.
+Incorporating attention in normalizing flows while maintaining the constraints of invertibility and tractable computation of the log-determinant of the Jacobian is a challenge.
+We propose a solution using contractive flows, called Attentive Contractive Flows (ACF), which improves modelling capability, convergence during training, and resilience to input noise.

-Learning data distributions has witnessed remarkable success through generative adversarial networks (GANs) such as StyleGAN2 \cite{Karras_2020}.
-Similarly, remarkable progress has been made using hierarchical variational autoencoders and normalizing flows: NVAE \cite{vahdat2020nvae} and Flow++ \cite{ho2019flow++} provide impressive results for generative modeling based on variational autoencoders and normalizing flows, respectively.
-Flow++ introduces a step where self-attention is applied to a slice of the image in the coupling layer to improve the expressivity of the transformation.
-However, so far, incorporating attention for the whole image space at a given step in normalizing flow-based models has not been proposed to the best of our knowledge.
+Recent progress in generative modeling has been made through GANs such as StyleGAN2 \cite{Karras_2020} and hierarchical variational autoencoders like NVAE \cite{vahdat2020nvae} and Flow++ \cite{ho2019flow++}.
+While Flow++ incorporates self-attention to a slice of the image in the coupling layer, incorporating attention to the entire image space in normalizing flow-based models has not been proposed yet.